Estimate Time6 min

 What do you do if you don't get a Form 1099-R?

 Form 1099-R is required to be delivered to you by early March.
 At Fidelity, most customers will have their Form 1099-R delivered by January 31.
-If you expected to receive a Form 1099-R but haven't gotten it by that date, contact the employer that sponsors your 401(k) or the financial firm that holds your other accounts.
+If you expected to receive a Form 1099-R but haven't gotten it by that date, contact the employer that sponsors your 401(k) or the entity that manages your other accounts.

 What do you do if there's an error on your 1099-R?

-If you come across a potential error on your 1099-R, immediately contact the plan administrator or custodian that issued the form.
+If you come across a potential error on your 1099-R, immediately contact the plan administrator or other institution that issued the form.
 They should be able to correct it and issue a new one.

 What to consider when filing your taxes with Form 1099-R

-If you get Form 1099-R but don't copy over the distribution amounts you see onto the Form 1040 you'll file, the IRS could send you an underreported income notice, CP2000.
-It could say you owe extra taxes, penalties, and interest.
+If you get Form 1099-R but don't copy over the distribution amounts onto the Form 1040 you'll file, the IRS could send you an underreported income notice, CP2000.
+It could say you owe additional taxes, penalties, and interest.
 Or you might not owe anything at all.
 To avoid getting that notice, make sure your tax return includes distributions listed on Form 1099-R.

 Still, just because you've received Form 1099-R doesn't mean you owe income taxes on your distributions—but you might.
 Be sure to double check the numbers on your 1099-R against your own records to make sure they match.
-If they don't, request a correction from the employer or financial firm administering the plan as quickly as possible.
+If they don't, request a correction from the form issuer as quickly as possible.

 When in doubt, consider working with a tax professional who has a deep understanding of the various forms you receive each year and can help you file your taxes.